chtrembl/azure-cloud/petstore/08-configure-apps-to-use-application-insights/README.md

     -   If you need to make custom API calls to track events/dependencies not captured by default with agent-based monitoring, you would need to use this method.
 Check out the  [API for custom events and metrics article](https://docs.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics)  to learn more.
 This is also currently the only supported option for Linux based workloads.

-*Note the above was taken from [Enable Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/azure-web-apps?tabs=net)*
+> 📝 Please Note, the above was taken from [Enable Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/azure-web-apps?tabs=net)

  - **Enable/Configure Azure Application Insights**